Statutory inquiries into charities: guidance for charities and their advisers (CC46)

 - Misconduct includes any act that the person committing it knew (or ought to have known) was criminal, unlawful or improper.

 - seriously undermine a charity's reputation; or

 - put beneficiaries at risk.

 Our inquiry will usually focus on whether charity trustees have carried out their duties and responsibilities as trustees under charity law.
-An inquiry formalises our engagement with the charity and its trustees at the highest level.
+An inquiry formalises our engagement with the charity and its trustees.
 Certain legal powers are available to us only where an inquiry is open.
 We explain the use of these powers in more detail in sections D3 and D4.
 Given the significance of a statutory inquiry the trustees may wish to consider seeking their own legal or professional advice and can do so at any time during the inquiry.

 It is important to tell us at this stage if the trustees' first language is not English and if interpreters are required for meetings, or, if for any other reasons the trustees have difficulty in understanding the content of letters, Orders or Directions.